 - M. A student and the parent or legal guardian of the student shall sign and return an acknowledgement of receipt and review of an information sheet regarding signs and symptoms of sudden cardiac arrest before the student may participate in an athletic activity and before each school year the student participates in an athletic activity. - N. No student shall be required to pay for individual or group instruction in order to participate in an extracurricular activity.

+'''

+Legal References:

-Legal References: Arkansas Activities Association Handbook; A.C.A. § 6-4-302; A.C.A. § 6-15-2907; A.C.A.
-6-18-713; Commissioner's Memo COM-18-009; Commissioner's Memo LS-18-015
+Acknown Arkansas Activities Association Handbook;

+A.C.A. § 6-4-302; A.C.A. § 6-15-2907;

+A.C.A.
+6-18-713;

+Commissioner's Memo LS-18-015